Insomnia vs Postman

 Insomnia Why it matters

-Local Git-driven storage Store and version your API definitions, collections, and tests in your own Git repositories.
+Local Git-driven storage Supported Store and version your API definitions, collections, and tests in your own Git repositories.
 All data moves directly between your machine and Git, not through Insomnia’s servers.

-Local Git-driven workflows Edit, test, and version your work by using local Git repositories.
+Local Git-driven workflows Supported Edit, test, and version your work by using local Git repositories.
 Similar support in Postman is still in progress

 At a glance